colinfran/colinfran.com/blog-posts/introducing-sfhousefinder.md

 imageUrl: "https://i.ibb.co/dJp6MVs8/sfhousefinder.jpg"
 ---

-If you’ve ever tried to rent an apartment in San Francisco, you know the pain: dozens of tabs, the same listings reposted everywhere, and the constant anxiety that you’re missing something.
+If you’ve ever tried to rent an apartment or house in San Francisco, you know the pain: dozens of tabs, the same listings reposted everywhere, and the constant anxiety that you’re missing something.
 I got tired of the grind.
 So I built SFHouseFinder—a tool that does the searching, filtering, and organizing for me, so I can focus on actually finding a place, not just hunting for one.

 ### Why I Built It